 Coach Allen graduated from Toombs County High in 2007, earning a baseball scholarship from Georgia Southwestern State University.
 He graduated from GSW in 2011 earning a B.S. in History with Teacher’s Certification.
 Upon graduation, Coach Allen began working at Dodge County High where he served for 3 seasons as Varsity Defensive Backs coach as well as Head Baseball coach for the Indians.

-Coach Allen married his wife, Megan Allen, in June 2011 and they have one son, Kadence Allen, 1, who was born in July 2016.
+Coach Allen married his wife, Megan Allen, in June 2011 and they have one son, Kadence Allen (4).

-Michael Minicozzi is a certified athletic trainer at Houston Healthcare, working in his 14th season at Houston County High School (HOCO).
+Michael Minicozzi is a certified athletic trainer at Houston Healthcare, working in his 16th season at Houston County High School.
 He provides care and treatment for athletes involved in all sports at HOCO, covering practices and games as well as providing injury prevention and rehabilitation.
 Michael graduated from Georgia College and State University (GCSU) in 2001 with a Bachelor’s degree in athletic training.
 While he attended GCSU, he served as a student trainer for the men’s baseball team, men’s and women’s basketball teams, and men’s and women’s cross country teams.
 After graduating with his bachelor’s degree, Michael furthered his education and training at GCSU, receiving a Master’s degree in education and working as a graduate assistant trainer to collegiate level athletes.
-He is a native of Milledgeville, Ga, and he currently resides in Warner Robins, Ga with his wife Wendy and two daughters, Caroline, 7 and Carson, 4.
+He is a native of Milledgeville, Ga, and he currently resides in Warner Robins, Ga with his wife Wendy and two daughters, Caroline (9) and Carson (6).